 Learning never stops, and there are always new tools and techniques to pick up.
-Fast track your way into becoming valuable employee who is always in demand by taking courses and picking up new skills.
+Fast track your way into becoming valuable employee who is always in demand by staying up to date with game industry news, playing games (woohoo!), taking courses, and growing your skills.
 Find a game design school where the mentors are active in the industry themselves.
 That will ensure you're learning the most up-to-date techniques used by actual studios.